-Matthew is a champion of all kinds of music.
-He believes programming traditionally core repertoire hand in hand with underrepresented composers and new music believing that good music is just that – good music.
-He is a member of the American Symphony Orchestra League and has served on the boards of the Ocala Municipal Arts Commission (OMAC), Young Professionals of Ocala (YPO), and The Centers.
-In addition to his musical pursuits, Wardell is passionate about being involved in his community and served six years as an elected official on Ocala’s City Council from 2015 to 2021.
-He enjoys traveling, good company, and attending Jacksonville Jaguars games – and even once attended a game that the Jaguars won.
-In 2019, he married the love of his life and partner, Pamela Calero.
-Matthew and Pamela have one dog, Buckley, who is probably up to no good at this very moment.
+Matthew is a champion of all kinds of orchestral music.
+He enjoys programming and conducting core repertoire arm and arm with pops and new music believing that good music is just that – good music.
+He is a member of the College Orchestra Directors Association and the American Symphony Orchestra League.
+He serves or has served on the boards of the Arts in Health Ocala / Marion, the Ocala Municipal Arts Commission (OMAC), and Young Professionals of Ocala (YPO).
+In addition to his musical pursuits, Wardell is passionate about being involved in the communities he makes music in.
+In 2015 was elected to Ocala’s City Council – a position he proudly held for 6 years.
+Wardell currently serves as the Interim Director of Orchestral Activities at Mount Holyoke College.
+He enjoys traveling, the good company of friends, and attending Jacksonville Jaguars’ games.
+Matthew and his wife, Pamela Calero, have one dog, Buckley, who is probably up to no good at this very moment.

 Director of Business AdministrationEmail